jaxbot/club/_src/workshops/09-frontend-workshop.md

 `.TodoListContainer` has been assigned a `position`, `margin`, and `width` property.
 This has given us a centered container for our list.

-`.TodoList` has been assigned a `position`, `padding-bottom`, `background`, and `box-shadow` property.
-The result is an off-white card with a subtle shadow that bottom padding for the "add" button.
+`.TodoList` has been styled into an off-white card with a subtle shadow and bottom padding for the "add" button.

 `.TodoList .title` has been styled to have padding around it, its typeface set to a bolded form of "Robot Condensed", and a faint bottom border.